Zuhaib23/Smart-Sign-Glove-/README.md

-# Smart Sign Glove 🤖🧤
+# 🧤 Smart Sign Glove

-The **Smart Sign Glove** is a low-cost wearable system designed to translate hand gestures (sign language) into readable text and voice.
-It uses **flex sensors** connected to an **Arduino** for gesture data acquisition and performs gesture classification using **K-Nearest Neighbors (KNN)** implemented in **MATLAB**.
+The **Smart Sign Glove** is a low-cost wearable device designed to recognize hand gestures based on finger flexing using flex sensors.
+It combines **Arduino**, **Python**, and **MATLAB** to train a machine learning model, extract gesture threshold values, and finally embed the logic into Arduino for offline use.

 ---

+## 🧠 System Overview

+1. **Data Collection (Python)**
+   Read real-time flex sensor data from Arduino and save labeled samples.

+2. **Training & Threshold Extraction (MATLAB)**
+   Use KNN to classify gestures and extract **flex value ranges** (thresholds) for each gesture.

+3. **Deployment to Arduino**
+   Hardcode the threshold values for each gesture into Arduino, allowing offline real-time gesture detection without Python or MATLAB.

+---

 ## 🔧 Features

-- Real-time sign detection using finger-bend (flex) sensors
+- Collect gesture data using flex sensors and Python
-- Arduino-based data acquisition over serial
-- MATLAB-based machine learning using the KNN algorithm
+- Classify gestures using MATLAB's KNN algorithm
-- Converts recognized gestures into text (and optionally into speech)
-- Extendable to full alphabets, digits, or common sign words
+- Automatically generate threshold ranges for each gesture
+- Final Arduino sketch runs independently to recognize gestures in real time

 ---

+## 📁 Project Structure